Pipeline YAML Reference#

 value must be a valid and syntactically correct pipeline

 YAML file as defined in this document.
-However, the potential errors of a
+However, potential errors in a

-pipeline YAML file that is given as a value to the pipeline_file
+pipeline YAML file, given as a value to the pipeline_file

 will be revealed when the relevant target is promoted.